niobesad/whatsapp-reminder/README.md

 2. Organize reminders using list-tags for better categorization.

 3. Receive WhatsApp notifications:
    - 5 minutes before the reminder,
    - At the exact reminder time,
    - And 5 minutes after the reminder.

+4. Choose who gets the reminder:
+   - Send to your own phone or a list member's phone.

+5. Manage list members:
+   - Add or delete phone numbers from your reminder list.

+6. Completion tracking:
+   - Only reminders marked complete from the user’s own phone will be counted.

+7. User Interface:
+   - UI for managing list members.
+   - UI for filtering reminders by tags.

+---

 ## HOW TO USE